zyalin459/MediCheckAPI/README.md

 # URL structur

+(All GET request are public, and private otherwise)

 - /api/v1//clinics
   - GET Show all clinics, public
   - POST Add new clinic to the database, private